vtex-apps/store-components/react/components/Share/README.md

 ## Description

 `Share` is a VTEX component that allows to share a product url via social medias.
-This Component can be imported and used by any VTEX app.
+This component can be imported and used by any VTEX app.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.